-17) Use the 6-32x12 screws to attach the display board to the housing.
+5) Use the four (4) #6-19x3/8 black flat head thread-forming screws that are provided with the clock in order to screw the display board to the clock housing.

-NOTE: For 2.5" Digit clocks, the holes for the screws will be on the left and right inner surfaces of the housing.
-For 4.0" Digit Clocks, the holes will be on the top and bottom surfaces.
+NOTE: For 2.5" Digital clocks, the holes for the screws will be on the left and right inner surfaces of the housing.
+For 4.0" Digital Clocks, the holes will be on the top and bottom surfaces.